The Farrell-Jones Conjecture for mapping class groups: Preliminaries on mapping class groups

 A {\it measured foliation} on $\Sigma$ is a foliation with finitely many singularities equipped with a transverse measure of full support.
 The singularities are standard $k$-prong singularities with $k\geq 3$ except that $k=1$ is allowed at the punctures.
 Each leaf is either an arc joining two singularities or punctures (that may coincide), or an essential circle, or an injectively immersed line or ray that starts at a puncture or a singular point.

-The {\it Whitehead equivalence} is generated by collapsing leaves that are arcs joining distinct singularities and isotopies.
+The {\it Whitehead equivalence} on the set of measured foliations is generated by collapsing leaves that are arcs joining distinct singularities and isotopies.
 Every measured foliation $\mu$ determines a length function $\ell_\mu:\mathcal S\to [0,\infty)$ that sends $s\in\mathcal S$ to the infimum of measures over simple closed curves in the isotopy class $s$.

+The set of all measured foliations up to Whitehead equivalence has a natural topology, homeomorphic to $\R^{6g+2p-6}-\{0\}$.
+It is defined by embedding the set of measured foliations in the space of length functions $\ell:\mathcal S\to [0,\infty)$.
+Adding the ``empty foliation'' 0, one obtains the space $\mathcal {MF}$ homeomorphic to $\R^{6g+2p-6}$, and projectivizing with respect to the action of $\R_+$ that scales the measure, the space $\PMF$ homeomorphic to $S^{6g+2p-7}$.

 Every curve $s\in\mathcal S$ also determines a length function $\ell_s:\mathcal S\to [0,\infty)$ via $\ell_s(s')=i(s,s')$.
 There is a unique equivalence class $j(s)$ of measured foliations such that $\ell_{j(s)}=\ell_s$.
 The function $j:\mathcal S\hookrightarrow \mathcal {MF}$ is the {\it canonical inclusion}.
 The foliation $j(s)$ has all but finitely many leaves in the isotopy class $s$.
 We will usually suppress $j$ and write $\mathcal S\subset \mathcal{MF}$.